Pay-as-You-Go Invoice Data Extraction Vendors: Pricing Guide

-Pay-as-you-go invoice data extraction vendors charge per page or per document processed instead of a recurring subscription.
-In the strictest version of the model there is no monthly fee at all, and the buyer is billed only for invoices the system successfully extracts — failed pages don't consume credits, and a quiet month with zero processing costs nothing.
-That cost shape fits buyers whose invoice volume is bursty, seasonal, or driven by migrations, audit prep, and client onboarding rather than steady accounts payable intake.
-Subscription pricing usually wins in the opposite case: predictable monthly volume that needs the wider AP workflow attached, including approval routing, payment execution, vendor onboarding, and ERP integration.
+Pay-as-you-go invoice data extraction vendors charge per page or per document processed instead of charging a standing subscription.
+In the strictest version of the model, there is no monthly fee, failed pages do not consume credits, and a quiet month costs nothing.
+That shape fits finance buyers whose incoming-invoice extraction volume is bursty, seasonal, or driven by migrations, audit prep, and client onboarding rather than steady accounts payable intake.

 The Five Pricing Shapes Vendors Call Pay-as-You-Go